-- A. Revetments, gabions or bulkheads may be allowed to protect a legally existing primary structure or authorized shoreline use after the Administrator has determined that other techniques, such as bioengineering, are not feasible. - B. New and repairs to exiting revetments, gabions and bulkheads for a nonconforming use are prohibited, unless it can be demonstrated that it is necessary for the maintenance of shoreline ecological functions and is in the public interest.
+- A. Revetments, gabions or bulkheads may be allowed to protect a legally existing primary structure or authorized shoreline use after the Community Development Director has determined that other techniques, such as bioengineering, are not feasible. - B. New and repairs to exiting revetments, gabions and bulkheads for a nonconforming use are prohibited, unless it can be demonstrated that it is necessary for the maintenance of shoreline ecological functions and is in the public interest. - C. Revetments, gabions and bullheads are prohibited in wetlands and in salmon and trout spawning areas, except for the purpose of fish or wildlife habitat enhancement or restoration. - D. Installation of a revetment, gabion or bulkhead to protect a platted lot where no structure presently exists is prohibited. - E. The construction of a bulkhead for the primary purpose of retaining or creating dry land is prohibited. - F. The design of revetments, gabions or bulkheads shall incorporate proper consideration of: - 1.
+Data on local geophysical conditions, - 2.
+Data on stream flow, velocity and flood capacity, and - 3.
+Effects on adjacent properties. - G. Revetments or gabions shall incorporate downed logs, snags or existing large rocks into the design, where feasible.
+The use of tires, automobile bodies, scrap metal, paper products and solid waste materials is prohibited. - H. Bulkheads are prohibited for any purpose if they will cause significant on-site or downstream erosion as determined through a geotechnical analysis. - I. The design of revetments shall be in accordance with Washington Department of Fish and Wildlife most current edition of Stream Habitat Restoration Guidelines for freshwater shorelines. - J. The design and construction of bulkheads shall conform to all other applicable state agency policies and regulations including the Washington Department of Fish & Wildlife criteria governing the design of bulkheads.

-- C. Revetments, gabions and bulkheads are prohibited in wetlands, and in salmon and trout spawning areas, except for the purpose of fish or wildlife habitat enhancement or restoration. - D. Installation of a revetment, gabion or bulkhead to protect a lot where no structure presently exists is prohibited. - E. The design of revetments, gabions or bulkheads shall incorporate proper consideration of: - 1.
-Data on local geophysical conditions; - 2.
-Data on stream flow, velocity and flood capacity; and - 3.
-Effects on adjacent properties. - F. Revetments or gabions shall incorporate downed logs, snags or existing large rocks into the design, where feasible.
-The use of tires, automobile bodies, scrap metal, paper products and solid waste materials is prohibited. - G. Bulkheads are prohibited for any purpose if they will cause significant on site or downstream erosion as determined through a geotechnical analysis. - H. The design of revetments shall be in accordance with the Washington Department of Fish and Wildlife's most current edition of the Integrated Streambank Protection Guidelines for freshwater shorelines. - I. The design and construction of bulkheads shall conform to all other applicable state agency policies and regulations including the Washington Department of Fish and Wildlife criteria governing the design of bulkheads. - J. Riprap used for revetments or gabions shall consist of clean quarried rock, free of loose dirt and any pollutants, and shall be of sufficient size and weight to prevent movement by wave or current action. - K. When located on the convex (inside) bend of a stream or river a proposed revetment shall be setback to allow stream to maintain point bars and associated aquatic habitat through normal accretion.
-Where revetments or similar structures have already cut off point bars from the stream, consideration shall be given to their relocation. - L. Stairs may be built into a bulkhead, but shall not extend waterward of its face.
+- K. Riprap used for revetments or gabions shall consist of clean quarried rock, free of loose dirt and any pollutants, and shall be of sufficient size and weight to prevent movement by wave or current action. - L. When located on the convex (inside) bend of a stream or river, a proposed revetment shall be setback to allow streams to maintain point bars and associated aquatic habitat through normal accretion.
+Where revetments or similar structures have already cut off point bars from the stream, consideration shall be given to their relocation. - M. Stairs may be built into a bulkhead, but shall not extend waterward of its face.